-What time is Prime Minister's Questions and will Boris Johnson appear virtually?
+What time is Prime Minister's Questions and which MPs will ask Boris Johnson a question?

 Labour leader Sir Keir Starmer will face off against a virtual Boris Johnson later as Prime Minister's Questions takes place.

-The new Labour leader has settled in well to his weekly joust against Prime Minister Boris Johnson as the two trade barbs in the Commons chamber.
+Both party leaders will be in the Commons chamber for their weekly joust as Labour leader Sir Keir Starmer faces Prime Minister Boris Johnson as the two trade barbs in the Commons chamber.

 Today's Prime Minister's Questions is likely to last for around half an hour as MPs use the chance to grill the Prime Minister.

 Held every Wednesday in the House of Commons Question Time is an opportunity for MPs and Members of the House of Lords to question government ministers about matters for which they are responsible.These questions are asked at the start of business in both chambers and are known as 'oral questions'.